Redesigning the Voice Memos app into an intelligent, clutter-free hub for brainstorming and documentation.

 Approach

-Apply a human-centered approach to redesign the Voice Memos app, leveraging user interviews and competitor research to upgrade organization tools and integrate AI capabilities.
+Apply a human-centered approach to redesigning Voice Memos, leveraging user interviews and competitor research to upgrade its organization tools and AI capabilities.

 SOLUTION